-The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
-As at 31st March 2014, this was £12,435 per annum.
+The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the new the National Living Wage which is currently £13,891per annum.
+Our Grade A (currently starts at £13,614 per annum) would be our lowest salary if we employed someone aged under 25 years, in a Grade A post.

 Whilst we may employ apprentices on a lower wage, they are considered to be on a training agreement with the Council, rather than a full employment contract.
+We also employ Casuals, under the age of 25 years, who will be paid at a lower equivalent salary of £13,614 per annum.
+Casual employees have been excluded from our pay data.